Holon: History

-Holon was founded in 1935 on sand dunes six kilometers (6 km) from Tel Aviv.
+Holon was founded in 1935 on sand dunes 6 km from Tel Aviv.
 The Łódzia textile factory was established there by Jewish immigrants from Łódź, Poland, along with many other industrial enterprises.
 In February 1936, the cornerstone was laid for Kiryat Avoda, a Modernist building complex designed by architect Joseph Neufeld to solve the shortage of housing for municipal workers.